boris-korotkov/DS-Portfolio/README.md

 After model was developed, trained and assessed locally, it was moved and deployed in the  MS Azure Machine Learning environment.
 The re-training pipeline and REST API Endpoint was set up and became a part of the overall process pipeline through the generation of labels for provided input strings.
 The result included probabilities for all labels  and threshold was applied on reception side to filter out labels with insufficient probability.
 The model accuracy was accessed as 94%.

 #### Appendices:
+The solution architecture diagram: https://github.com/boris-korotkov/DS-Portfolio/blob/main/Azure%20ML/MS%20Azure%20solution%20architecture.drawio.png

  The model training script: https://github.com/boris-korotkov/DS-Portfolio/blob/main/Azure%20ML/keras_model_training.py

  The deployment module: https://github.com/lastdruid/Portfolio/blob/main/AzureML/Multi-label%20classification/Model%20Training%20and%20Deployment.ipynb

-   `Toolset: Azure Machine Learning, Azure Python SDK, SKLearn, NLTK, Keras`
+ `The toolset: Azure Machine Learning, Azure Python SDK, SKLearn, NLTK, Keras`